hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 > He has been told it is prudent to be civil,
 >
 > And sometimes hold a candle to the Devil.

+[^5]: It may not, perhaps, be strictly true, that no dedication fee has, in any instance, been given since Pope's time; but, since that period, it has certainly ceased to be the fashion.

 Not only has the author been without a rich patron and a dedication fee, but he has never received any pecuniary assistance from his subscribers in the publication of this work, the conditions being not to pay till delivery, and the price only 5s, whatever may be the size or extent of the book; beyond which he has only this forlorn hope, as